 The Growing Demand for Technology Workers

 Information and communication technology (ICT) underpins much of Canada’s economic performance and economic growth.
 Over 1 million workers are embedded in every sector of the economy.
-In jobs that are interesting, fun and creative.
-They pay well and are in high demand.
-But in spite of high salaries and a technology sector unemployment rate of less than 3%, the demand for skilled technology workers continues to outstrip the supply.
+ITC careers pay well and are in high demand.
+But in spite of high salaries and a technology sector unemployment rate of less than three per cent, the demand for skilled technology workers continues to outpace the supply.

-Employers across different sectors of the economy will be looking to fill ICT positions in years to come and are running up against a tightening labour market due to an aging population, declining enrolments in IT-related post-secondary programs and a mismatch between skills of available workers and the requirements of employers.
+Employers in all sectors of the economy will be looking to fill ICT positions in years to come and are running up against a tightening labour market due to an aging population, declining enrolments in IT-related post-secondary programs and a mis-match between the skills of available workers and the requirements of employers.
 If left unaddressed, ICT labour shortages will have a significant negative impact on the Canadian economy.

 Educators are a critical link to inspiring the next generation of technology talent